 How are Naturopathic Doctors Certified?

 In the United States, the naturopathic medical profession’s infrastructure includes accredited educational institutions, professional licensing, national standards of practice, peer review, and a commitment to state-of-the-art scientific research.
 The Naturopathic Scope of Practice does vary between states.
 Founded upon a holistic philosophy, naturopathic medicine combines safe and effective traditional therapies with the most current advances in modern medicine.
-Naturopathic medicine is appropriate for the management of a broad range of health conditions affecting all people of all ages.
+It is appropriate for the management of a broad range of health conditions affecting all people of all ages.